 The first approach inverts the algebra, whereas the second approach inverts the units.
 The second approach is preferable because we are so accustomed to ordinary algebra that introducing an alternative would be unnecessarily difficult.
 It’s much easier to change units than to change algebra.

 The second approach is found in the comparison of time mean speed and space mean speed: the space mean speed is the algebraic mean of speeds with a common time unit, and the time mean speed is the harmonic mean of speeds with a common length unit.
-The time mean speed is the mean pace inverted, which is a kind of parallel speed, which uses harmonic algebra.
+The time mean speed is the mean pace inverted, which is a reciprocal speed, which uses reciprocal arithmetic.

 Relativity uses a quotient, β, which is the speed of a body divided by the speed of light.
 Since the speed of light is the highest speed, β is always between zero and one, inclusive, in which zero signifies rest and one signifies the speed of light.
 What corresponds to β for pace?
 At first it seems to be the pace of a body divided by the pace of light.
 But such a quotient is the inverse of β, which would require an inverse algebra.
 The second approach is to take the inverse of this, which equals β.
 This is consistent with the inverse correspondence between space and time.